Clover-Stuff/SNDv1Functions/README.md

 ## Additional Resources

-- [Original vac_functions.lua repository by WigglyMuffin](https://github.com/WigglyMuffin/SNDScripts/blob/main/vac_functions.lua), which may be updated with functions I have not included in the future since they’re working on similar utilities.
+- [Original vac_functions.lua repository by WigglyMuffin](https://github.com/WigglyMuffin/SNDScripts/blob/main/vac_functions.lua), which may be updated with functions I have not included in the future since contributors are working on similar utilities with it.